deepsense-ai/seahorse/docs/operations/read_dataframe.md

 Reads a `DataFrame` from a specified data storage.

-It supports reading files (in CSV, JSON or PARQUET formats) both from local file system and HDFS (it supports reading Hadoop-compatible partitioned files).
+It supports reading files (in CSV, JSON or PARQUET formats) from HDFS (it supports reading Hadoop-compatible partitioned files).
+Path to the file needs to be prefixed with ``hdfs://``.

+CSV and JSON files can be also loaded from local computer using [Files Library](../seahorse_editor_overview.html#files-library).
+File uploaded to the library can be selected with the widget in the ``source`` parameter.

 In addition, HTTP/HTTPS and FTP URLs are supported.
 E.g. specifying ``https://s3.amazonaws.com/workflowexecutor/examples/data/transactions.csv`` as the ``source`` parameter will result